filecoin-project/FIPs/FRCs/frc-verifiable-data-aggregation.md

 The proof consists of two inclusion proofs:

-- An inclusion proof of a sub-tree corresponding to the tree of the client’s data, optionally this sub-tree can be miss-aligned with the proving tree.
+- An inclusion proof of a sub-tree corresponding to the tree of the client’s data within aggregtor's commitment.
 - An inclusion proof of the double leaf data segment descriptor within the data segment index.

 The client possesses the following information: Commitment to their data $\mathrm{CommDS}$ and size of their data $|{\mathrm{DS}}|$.